mortcanty/EESARDocker/README.md

 EESARDocker
 ===========
-Source files for the Docker image mort/eesardocker Docker image with Jupyter widget interface for Sequential SAR change detection on Google Earth Engine
+Source files for the Docker image mort/eesardocker, a Jupyter widget interface for
+Sequential SAR change detection on Google Earth Engine

 Pull and/or run the container with